Common Cook Islands Trust Funding Errors

 Transferring Illiquid or Unique Assets

-Transferring personal-use property to trusts also creates practical complications.
+Transferring personal-use property to trusts creates additional practical complications.
 If the grantor wants to continue using the classic car collection or displaying the art, arrangements must be made for the trust to allow grantor use while maintaining proper legal separation.
 These arrangements can undermine the independence necessary for creditor protection.

-Focus Cook Islands trust funding on liquid, marketable assets that trustees can hold and manage without specialized expertise—publicly traded securities, cash, and interests in entities (LLCs) that own real estate or business operations.
-Keep illiquid, unique, or actively managed assets in domestic structures where management and use are more practical, or structure holdings through domestic entities the trust owns rather than direct trust ownership.
+Cook Islands trust funding should focus on liquid, marketable assets that trustees can hold and manage without specialized expertise: publicly traded securities, cash, and interests in entities (LLCs) that own real estate or business operations.
+Illiquid, unique, or actively managed assets should remain in domestic structures where management and use are more practical, or holdings should be structured through domestic entities the trust owns rather than direct trust ownership.
+The broader funding process provides asset-specific transfer guidance for brokerage accounts, real estate, LLC interests, and cryptocurrency.

 Gideon Alper